slackhq/-DEPRECATED-SlackTextViewController/README.md

 ![Edit Mode](Screenshots/screenshot_edit-mode.png)

-To enable edit mode, you simply need to call `self.editText("EcampleString" as String)`, and the text input will switch to edit mode, removing both left and right buttons, extending the input bar a bit higher with "Accept" and "Cancel" buttons.
+To enable edit mode, you simply need to call `self.editText("ExampleString" as String)`, and the text input will switch to edit mode, removing both left and right buttons, extending the input bar a bit higher with "Accept" and "Cancel" buttons.
 Both of this buttons are accessible in the `SLKTextInputbar` instance for customisation.

 To capture the "Accept" or "Cancel" events, you must override the following methods.